junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 #### Words before the work:

-Disclaimer: The writer has no disrespect and honestly very limited knowledge to the biblical stories.
-This story is partially inspired by biblical story, but mostly just an articulated fanfic story.
+**Disclaimer:** The writer has no disrespect and, honestly, very limited knowledge of the biblical stories.
+This story is partially inspired by the biblical story, but mostly just an articulated fanfic story.
 Apologize in advance if there is any offense to religious readers, and please feel free to close the page if it makes you discomfort.
 Fair warning: It's a dark story.

 Before you read anything, just know that I feel so, so sorry for writing this sick thing.
 It's horrible, and I don't know why I put all my beloved characters through this.
 I confess and plead for forgiveness, from characters and readers alike.
 It's painful and sickening, among everything else.
 Please, please read the tags and warnings before you move forward.
 It's disturbing, even to me.